Pukekawa: The Pakeha Peace

-The Maori settlers grew on Pukekawa market garden crops, mostly potatoes and maize.
-Market gardens have been the staple crops on Pukekawa ever since.
+The Maori settlers grew market garden crops, mostly potatoes and maize.
+Market gardens have been the predominant form of farming in Pukekawa ever since.

 Pukekawa became famous by the early 1890s with both Māori and Pakeha for its horse racing and betting.
 Hundreds of Māori and Pakeha attended the Pukekawa races.
 The Pukekawa racing cup had the prize of twenty pounds which far eclipsed the neighbouring Pakeha racing cups.
 From Pukekawa King Tawhiao and his Court made every year regular regal tours through the North Island.
 King Tawhiao set up in Pukekawa an alternate Māori Government which was not recognised by the Crown nor the New Zealand Government.

 The Pukekawa Affair

 In 1890 a detachment of armed soldiers raided Pukekawa and arrested and incarcerated Tawhiao's secretary, Kerei, for the destruction of a surveyor's trig on Pukekawa.
 Kerei was arrested without resistance in the presence of the Maori King to his distress.
 King Tawhiao later complained to the New Zealand Government that they had broken the 1880s peace agreement when the Kingites had surrendered all their guns.
 One account described it as "electioneering tactics".